endevver/mt-plugin-puboffline/README.md

   files to exclude with a path relative to the Offline Output File Path, specified above.
 Each exclude file path should be on a new line.

+* URL Exception Manifest - their may be some URLs you don't want rewritten for the offline version.
+(That is, you want the URL to go to the same fully-qualified domain name whether part of the Offline version or not.)
+  Leave this textarea empty to rewrite all URLs.
+Alternatively, specify fully-qualified domain name URLs to *not* be rewritten, one per line.

 * Jumpstart this Blog - an asset will be automatically copied or linked when the asset has been modified.
 However existing assets need a "jumpstart" to become part of the offline version.
 Similarly, static content will be copied